 In consideration of information gathered and evaluated during the Municipal Service Review it is recommended the Commission:

 - 1. Accept public testimony regarding the proposed Municipal Service Review. - 2.
 Approve the recommended Municipal Service Review determinations, together with any changes deemed appropriate. - 3.
-Affirm the current Sphere of Influence and that it not be revised at this time.
+Approve the Sphere of Influence determinations and re-affirm the current Sphere of Influence.